Ultimate Report on People Who Visited Every Country in the World

 .

 However, both Guinness and the TCC have invariably accepted such visits in the past, it would seem.
 For this reason, we note people we know have claimed 193 in this way in a special rubric in our UN Masters list.
-Our general numbers are based on the claim itself rather than our interpretation of the claim.
+Our general numbers in this report are based on the claim itself rather than our interpretation of the claim.

-Let’s use the number of 350 as a base for the following sections and the statistics, and we’ll come back to this discussion after that.
+Let’s use the number of 515 as a base for the following sections and the statistics, and we’ll come back to this discussion after that.

 People Who Visited Every Country by Nationality

-A picture of a German traveller Sascha Grabow, one of 30 Germans who visited every country in the worldSascha Grabow 🇩🇪
+A picture of a German traveller Sascha Grabow, one of 30 Germans who visited every country in the world

 The only representation from Africa is a lone citizen from South Africa (Angus Stenhouse), and citizens of Uganda (Jessica Nabongo) and Kenya (Slawek Muturi) who also have other passports and don’t live in Africa permanently.

-Australia (10) and New Zealand (6) are also relatively ‘high’ in terms of numbers compared to their populations.
+Australia (10) and New Zealand (7) are also relatively ‘high’ in terms of numbers compared to their populations.

-Nationalities of UN Masters, Sorted by Continent
+Nationalities of UN Masters, Sorted by Nationality

 Other Interesting Number Crunching

-Looking at travellers from Low Passport Index (LPI) countries who do NOT have a second passport, at best we can identify only 7 UN Masters.
+Looking at travellers from Low Passport Index (LPI) countries – taking away China – who do NOT have a second passport, at best we can identify only 6-8 UN Masters.
 This is probably the highest number, as we can’t know if among those someone has a second passport as well.
-This is less than 2% of the total number even though LPI countries represent exactly 50% of the entire number of countries and closer to 70% of the world’s population.
-We believe that the first LPI traveller to achieve the feat is Benny Prasad from India.
-The others are: Indian Kashi Samaddar and Ranjan Sharma, Chinese Ke Yin He, Zhang Lili and Huang Shihe and Kazakh Bolat Yerezhepov.
+This is barely 1.5% of the total number even though LPI countries represent exactly 50% of the entire number of countries and closer to 70% of the world’s population.

 The biggest countries by population with no UN Masters claims are Indonesia (our lone claimant with that flag is in reality British) and Pakistan.
 Compare this to the smallest country by population with a UN Master, Iceland.